acse-zrw20/DD-GAN-AE/README.md

 ## About The Project

-This project contains an intuitive library for interacting with compression methods for use in conjunction with a [domain decomposition predictive GAN](https://github.com/acse-jat20/DD-GAN).
-This draws on ideas from recent research on [domain decomposition methods for reduced order modelling](https://www.sciencedirect.com/science/article/pii/S0045793019300350) and [predictive GANs](https://arxiv.org/abs/2105.07729).
-It also contains some test examples.
+This project contains an intuitive library for interacting with compression and predictive methods for predicting fluid dynamics simulations efficiently.
+Code was built for a Msc thesis at the Imperial College London.
 <!-- GETTING STARTED -->

 ## Prerequisites

 * Python 3.8
 * Tensorflow and other packages in ```requirements.txt```
+* (Optional) GPU with CUDA

 ## Getting Started